IBM/go-sdk-core/Authentication.md

 - Bearer Token Authentication
 - Identity and Access Management (IAM) Authentication
 - Container Authentication
+- VPC Instance Authentication
 - Cloud Pak for Data Authentication
 - No Authentication

 The SDK user configures the appropriate type of authentication for use with service instances.
-The authentication types that are appropriate for a particular service may vary from service to service, so it is important for the SDK user to consult with the appropriate service documentation to understand which authenticators are supported for that service.
+The authentication types that are appropriate for a particular service may vary from service to service, so it is important for the SDK user to consult with the appropriate service documentation to understand which authentication types are supported for that service.

 The go-sdk-core allows an authenticator to be specified in one of two ways:
 1. programmatically - the SDK user invokes the appropriate function(s) to create an instance of the desired authenticator and then passes the authenticator instance when constructing an instance of the service.
-2. configuration - the SDK user provides external configuration information (in the form of environment variables or a credentials file) to indicate the type of authenticator along with the configuration of the necessary properties for that authenticator.
+2. configuration - the SDK user provides external configuration information (in the form of environment variables or a credentials file) to indicate the type of authenticator , along with the configuration of the necessary properties for that authenticator.
 The SDK user then invokes the configuration-based authenticator factory to construct an instance of the authenticator that is described in the external configuration information.

 The sections below will provide detailed information for each authenticator which will include the following: